animesh-chouhan/website-source-academic/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "CEO"
+  title = "SDE Intern"
-  company = "GenCoin"
-  company_url = ""
+  company = "Trell Experiences Pvt.
+Ltd" company_url = ""
-  location = "California"
+  location = "Bengaluru"
-  date_start = "2017-01-01"
+  date_start = "2019-05-01"
-  date_end = ""
+  date_end = "2019-07-01"
   description = """
-  Responsibilities include:
+  Responsibilities included:

-  * Analysing
-  * Modelling
-  * Deploying
+  * DevOps for the automated content quality predictor and promoter
+  * Developing a YouTube comment scraper and a Node API to serve the data
+  * Developing a comment filter and tagger to flag profanity and offensive content

   """

 [[experience]]
-  title = "Professor"
+  title = "Developer"
-  company = "University X"
-  company_url = ""
+  company = "Kharagpur Open Source Society" company_url = ""
-  location = "California"
+  location = "Kharagpur"
-  date_start = "2016-01-01"
+  date_start = "2018-12-01"
-  date_end = "2016-12-31"
+  date_end = "2019-01-31"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """
+  Facebook-archive
+  * Built a visualizer for Facebook to help analyze Facebook's archive data
+  * Added a feature to enable the users to plot their location history
+  """
 +++